Family cap

 The family cap denies mothers and families who receive welfare assistance further financial assistance after the birth of another child.

 It applies to some of the United States and in some other countries, such as South Korea and Singapore.

 United States

 Traditionally, each family member is entitled to an allotment of welfare benefits.
 If a family had a child while receiving welfare assistance the grant amount would increase moderately.
 However, that changed in 1992 with New Jersey being the first state to implement a family cap.
-Currently, about 23 states have implemented some type of a family cap or child exclusion.
+Currently, about 12 states have some type of a family cap or child exclusion.

 Federal government

 Under the 1996 federal welfare reform, states have discretion to implement a family cap policy.
 States no longer need waivers, unlike before, to do so.

 Criticisms

 Opponents argue that the policy negatively affects children's poverty levels and health and also increases abortion rates.

 Abortion

 There are conflicting studies on the abortion issue.
 A 1998 study conducted in New Jersey found that for new welfare recipients there was an increase of 14% in the abortion rate, but for ongoing cases of recipients, there was no significant difference in abortion rates cause by the policy.
 Between October 1992 and December 1996, the New Jersey family cap averted 14,000 births and caused 1,400 abortions that otherwise would not have occurred.
 The policy is thus criticised by the New Jersey Catholic Conference, pro-life organizations, the American Civil Liberties Union, and the National Organization for Women.
 However, in 2001, another study found that family caps are inconclusive regarding reductions of out-of-wedlock births, abortions, or the size of welfare caseloads.

 In contrast, a study in Arkansas and Arizona found that there was no significant difference in birth rates.
 If in fact these policies correlate with a reduction in birth rates, the question remains whether they are caused by abortions or increased use of contraceptives.